 - medical treatment for the physiological complications of eating disorders, such as anemia or acid reflux

 - support groups to draw on the experiences of others

-- therapy, such as cognitive behavioral therapy (CBT) or eye movement desensitization and reprocessing (EMDR), which can address trauma
+- therapy, such as cognitive behavioral therapy (CBT)

-- medication for underlying mental health conditions such as depression and anxiety
+- medication for underlying mental health conditions, such as depression and anxiety

 If you know someone at immediate risk of self-harm, suicide, or hurting another person: